Nate Lowe Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.92 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.85).

-- Angels pitchers combine to give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Angels pitchers combine to surrender 31 home runs (0.9 per game), the eighth-fewest in baseball.

-- Anderson makes the start for the Angels, his sixth of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts through 26 2/3 innings pitched.
+- Detmers (0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched) makes the start for the Angels, his sixth of the season.

-- His most recent appearance came on Saturday, April 29 against the Milwaukee Brewers, when the lefty tossed 6 2/3 innings, surrendering one earned run while allowing five hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the left-hander went 4 1/3 innings, allowing four earned runs while surrendering four hits.

-- The 33-year-old has put up a 5.74 ERA and 6.1 strikeouts per nine innings in five games this season, while giving up a batting average of .290 to his opponents.
+- The 23-year-old has a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.